CEC Program Snapshot

 Q. I’m not sure if I’m on the program or not.
 How can I find out?

-A. Contact Leslie Carnell at admin@wctaturf.com if you’re not sure.
+A. Contact us if you’re not sure.

 Q. What if I don’t get enough points to recertify before my certificate expires?

-A. The BC Ministry of Environment wants the recertification program to be based on ongoing education rather than a long-term institutional course of study.
+A. The recertification program is based on ongoing education rather than a long-term institutional course of study.
+See the question above.

 Q. Where can I see a list of accredited courses I can take?